Ebazhanov/linkedin-skill-assessments-quizzes/oop/object-oriented-programming-quiz.md

 #### Q35.
 What are CRC Cards?

 - [ ] Code Responsibility Collection cards are a brainstorming tool used in the design of procedural software
-- [x] Class responsible collaboration cards are a brainstorming tool used in the design of oop software
+- [x] Class Responsibility collaboration cards are a brainstorming tool used in the design of oop software
 - [ ] Code Responsibility Correction cards are tools used for debugging
 - [ ] Code Responsibility Correction cards are tools for modeling